Rita Jolivet: Origins and Family

 Jolivet was born on 25 September 1884 in Castleton, Richmond County, New York, one of the three children of Charles Eugene Jolivet (1840–1920) from Carmansville, New York, United States, an owner of extensive vineyards in France, and French-born Pauline Hélène Vaillant (1857–1957), a talented musician who retired from the concert stage after marrying in 1879.

 Jolivet had a sister, Inez Henriette, and a brother, Alfred Eugene.
 Her great-great-grandmother was the only member of her family to avoid the guillotine during the French Revolution.
 Her grandmother Vaillant was among the beautés de Cour in the court of Napoleon III.

 Jolivet was the great-grandaunt of the Canadian actor Finn Wolfhard.
 His mother was the granddaughter of Jolivet's brother Alfred.

 Social prominence

 Jolivet was an intimate of the inner society circles in London and a close friend of the family of Lord Lowther, the British ambassador to Turkey.

 Her sister, Leigh, was a noted violinist, who performed as Inez Henriette Jolivet.
-Inez had performed at the Metropolitan Opera House in New York and was decorated by both King Edward VII and Czar Nicholas II.
+Inez performed at the Metropolitan Opera House in New York and was decorated by both King Edward VII and Czar Nicholas II.